 It is not possible to refund the tokens or use them at an upcoming event.

 Lost and Found

-We will have a variety of food available for purchase at the event.
+There will be a wide selection of food available for purchase at the event.

-External food and drinks are prohibited unless there is a doctor’s note detailing your medical condition and the necessity of the food/drink that you will have with you.
+External food and drinks are prohibited unless you have a doctor’s note detailing your medical condition and the necessity of food that you will have with you.

-If you have a medical condition and will need to bring your own food and/or drinks to the event, please contact us.
+If you have a medical condition and will need to bring your own food and/or medicine to the event, please contact us.

 E-cigarettes are permitted as long as:

 1. The e-cigarettes are empty coming into the event

 3. Refills are unopened and sealed

 Please take care of your ears!
 During the festival, it is smart to use earplugs with a special music filter.
 You still hear the music perfectly, conversations remain intelligible and most important of all, you prevent damage to your ears.
 Don’t own a pair of quality earplugs?
 Not a problem- you can buy the special ‘Dockyard Festival Partyplug’ earplugs from Alpine at the festival.
 Love your ears!